Elementary school to remain closed through Friday to give students 'time to heal' after 6-year-old allegedly shot teacher

 'We were doing math'

-Shootings in US schools have become far more common than they are in any other country.
-In 2022, there were at least 60 shootings at K-12 schools, according to a CNN analysis.
+Friday's shooting was the first of 2023 at a US school, according to analysis by CNN.
+But shootings in US schools have become far more common than they are in any other country.
+In 2022, there were 79 shootings at K-12 schools, the CNN analysis shows.

+Students and a grandmother who was at the school described the harrowing moments in the aftermath of Friday's shooting.

 "I was scared ... it was like my first lockdown and I didn't know what to do, so I just hid under my desk like everybody was."